 In the video editorial below, Sir Kelvin Davies , Editor-in-Chief of Free Radical Biology & Medicine, whose brain-child this policy is, talks about the benefits of this new approach.
 In his words: “‘Your Paper, Your Way’ represents a return to common sense and the genuine renewed focus on the rights and needs of authors”.

 Although the benefits of this new policy are self-evident, some concerns have been expressed regarding the increased workload it means for reviewers (e.g., this discussion thread).
 While such concerns are sometimes warranted, in my experience as a reviewer at least, there does not seem to be any substantial increase in the workload required to read a paper that is not formatted in the style arbitrarily specified by whatever journal I am reading for.
 As I noted on that discussion, it does annoy me when a paper is inconsistently formatted (e.g. alternating MLA and APA styles), or uses idiosyncratic citation styles that make me search for the information I need.
 I also take exception to papers that are formatted without regard to reader-friendliness (small margins, dense spacing , tiny fonts etc.).
 Other than that, formatting doesn’t seem to make a difference to me when reviewing.
-This seems consistent with the data Elsevier have collected, according to whom manuscripts submitted under the Your Paper, Your Way policy are not more difficult to process than articles that adhere to the journals’ prescribed style.
+This seems consistent with the data Elsevier have collected (link no longer active), according to whom manuscripts submitted under the Your Paper, Your Way policy are not more difficult to process than articles that adhere to the journals’ prescribed style.

 In all, I think this was a very welcome development and I can only hope that other mainstream publishers follow Elsevier’s example.

 Image Credit: “Writing” by omcoc @ flickr | CC BY-NC-SA